jesseokeya/infermedica/README.md

 // Returns a list of all available conditions infermedica.getConditions()

-//Returns details of a single condition specified by id parameter infermedica.getCondition(conditionId)
+// Returns details of a single condition specified by id parameter infermedica.getCondition(conditionId)

 // Suggests possible diagnoses and relevant observations